 Quality and ranking

-Our Nutrition with Food Marketing graduates can apply for portfolio entry into the UK Voluntary Register of Nutritionists at associate level and use the letters ANutr after their name should their application be successful.
+This means our graduates can apply for direct entry into the UK Voluntary Register of Nutritionists at associate level and use the letters ANutr after their name without undergoing further assessment.

-See the Association for Nutrition's website for further benefits of professional accreditation.
+See the Association for Nutrition's website for further benefits of studying on an accredited course.

 All professional accreditations are reviewed regularly by their professional body.